TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-restricted-capacity-rca.md

 You may run into capacity constraints when performing the following operations:

-- Provision/Create new Cosmos DB Account
+1. Provision/Create new Cosmos DB Account
-- Adding a region to an existing Cosmos DB Account
+2. Adding a region to an existing Cosmos DB Account
-- Provision a new Azure Cosmos DB Free Tier account
+3. Provision a new Azure Cosmos DB Free Tier account

 We apologize for any inconvenience caused and let us know if you have any further queries.

+## **Recommended Steps**

+If you are running into provisioning issues(1 and 2) for a region, please consider choosing **East US, East US 2, West US, West US 2 or South Central US** if possible.

 ## **Recommended Documents**